'So difficult': Winter snow, cold slam Northwest and Sierra

 “Volunteers, this is a problem for myself as well as everyone else in town, it’s really hard to get with COVID going on,” he said, adding there were plans to keep the space open for about 10 days.
 “The longer it goes on the harder it’s going to be on people that don’t have a place to get out of this.”

-Associated Press writers Ken Ritter in Las Vegas and Sara Cline contributed.
+Associated Press writers Ken Ritter in Las Vegas and Sara Cline in Portland, Oregon contributed.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.